LAtimes2/TeensyLogicAnalyzer/installation.md

 5. Set Device type as follows: (if it's not available, did you copy the .cfg file correctly?)
   *      Teensy 3.0/3.1/3.2 - Teensy 96 MHz OLS
   *      Teensy LC - Teensy LC 48 MHz OLS
-6. To test, click Show device metadata.
-Device type should be Teensy96 or TeensyLC48, as applicable.
-7. Select Acquisition tab and set Sampling Rate and Recording Size to desired settings.
+6. Select Acquisition tab and set Sampling Rate and Recording Size to desired settings.
-8. If a trigger is desired, select Triggers tab, set Enabled, set Before/After ratio, and select Mask and Value.
+7. If a trigger is desired, select Triggers tab, set Enabled, set Before/After ratio, and select Mask and Value.
-9. Select Capture.
+8. Select Capture.
 Data should show up in window.

 Channel |  Pin
 :-------:|:---: